BenThurber/COSC363-Assignment-1/README.md

 The program is configured with a CMakeLists.txt file and cmake.
 The program is compiled using make.

 ### Requirements
 • C++
 • freeGLUT / GLUT
 • X11
 • cmake
 • make

 ### Compile
+cd into Assignment1/ directory and run
+`cmake .`
+`/ make`
-cd into Assignment1/ directory and run cmake ./ make which will create a binary file called “assignment1”.
+which will create a binary file called “assignment1”.

 ### Run
 Run by executing
-./assignment1
+`./assignment1`

 ## Movement System
 The camera is moved through the scene using the keyboard.
 Two key mappings are available which can be toggled between by pressing shift-t. ↑, ↓, ←, → are the arrow keys.

 ### Default strict mappings
-The following is the default and follows the required key mapping in the assignment. • ↑, ↓ Move forward, backward
+The following is the default and follows the required key mapping in the assignment.
+• ↑, ↓ Move forward, backward
 • ←, → Look left, right
 • ‘w’, ‘s’ Look up, down
 • ‘a’, ‘d’ Move left, right • SPACE BAR Move up • ‘c’ Move down

 ### Custom mappings
-Key mapping that do not follow the assignment guidelines but may be easier to use. • ↑, ↓, ←, → Look up, down, left, right
+Key mapping that do not follow the assignment guidelines but may be easier to use.
+• ↑, ↓, ←, → Look up, down, left, right
 • ‘w’, ‘s’, ‘a’, ‘d’ Move forward, back, left right
 • SPACE BAR Move up
 • ‘c’ Move down